|

 To be blunt, the Colosseum is more impressive from the outside than from within, but I personally think it is still worth a visit, especially since Colosseum tickets will also allow you admission to Palatine Hill.

-In order to get your Colosseum skip-the-line tickets, make sure to order your tickets online at least 24 hours in advance.
+To get your Colosseum skip-the-line tickets, make sure to order your tickets online at least 24 hours in advance.
 At this point, you need to choose a specific time slot, which aims to stagger crowds and make both sights more accessible.
 If your accommodation doesn’t have a printer, you can also show the Colosseum tickets on a smartphone.

 Don’t forget to check your tickets for the designated meeting point, which is where you will need to be at the time listed on your ticket.
 Another way to bypass the lines in Rome is to book a Colosseum tour, where the tour guide purchases your tickets and often has an inside track on admission.